2026 Guide to MOFA, Apostille, and Document Attestation

 - Many Asian countries

-The Philippines joined the Apostille Convention in 2019, making Apostille the primary requirement for most countries.
+The Philippines joined the Apostille Convention in 2019, making Apostille the primary requirement for many countries.

 3. What Is MOFA Attestation?